Leefarmer83/ievas_fragrances/README.md

 - As the Admin of the store, I want to be able to send offers to existing and potential customers.

 #### Order confirmation
-Once the User succesfully completes an order, he/she will get an automated email.
+Once the User successfully completes an order, he/she will get an automated email.

 ##### User story addressed:
 - As the Admin of the store, I want to be able to send order confirmations.

 #### Subscribe
 When a user clicks on a subscribe menu option, a model launches.
-User enter their email address into the available field, and are registered to recieve information on the sites latest deals and offers.
+User enter their email address into the available field, and are registered to receive  information on the sites latest deals and offers.

 ##### User story addressed:
 - As a user, I want to be kept up to date with the latest offers.